benjaminpatrickevans/ConvGP/README.md

 # ConvGP

-**THIS WHOLE PROEJCT IS IN HEAVY DEVELOPMENT.
-CODE IS UNFINISHED AND UNPOLISHED.**

 This was my project as part of the requirements for my Honours degree in Computer Science at Victoria University of Wellington.
-A novel method for Binary image classification.
+A novel method for Binary image classification, utilising a memetic approach (Genetic programming combined with gradient descent)

 ## How to use?